General Practitioner (GP)

 First Contact Physio (FCP)

 The FCP team are the best first point of contact for any muscular or joint problems.
 They can provide diagnosis and treatment for your condition, as well as refer you on to specialists if that is required.
 Their service is designed as an alternative to seeing a GP.
-They are currently based at Blairgowrie Community Hospital and Craigvinean Surgery in Dunkeld, and will deal with patients both via telephone and face to face.
+They are currently based at Blairgowrie Community Hospital, Atholl Medical Centre and Craigvinean Surgery in Dunkeld, and will deal with patients both via telephone and face to face.

 Mental health and Wellbeing Team